id-ai-factory/settingsclass/README.md

         api_key: Encrypted[str] = ""
         seed: RandomFloat[0, 12345] = 0

-# save to or read from "config.ini".
+# Save to or read from "config.ini".
 Custom path can also be passed
 config = WebConfig()

-# RandomInt, RandomFloat and RandomString will generate a value within specified limits
+# Hinting a type as RandomInt, RandomFloat and RandomString will generate
+# will cause the class instantiation to generate a primitive within specified limits
 # The default value after [=] is ignored
+m_id = config.console.machine_id
-print(config.console.machine_id) # prints a four character string e.g. 4G_b
+print(f'{m_id} w/ {type(m_id)}) # prints a four character <string> e.g. 4G_b

+# Instance variables type hinted with Encrypted[type] return objects of their
-# Encrypted[] return identical of their encased classes, but are encrypted on disk
+# encapsulated types, but are encrypted when saving to disk
 dbp = config.console.debug_pin
 print(f'{dbp} w/ {type(dbp)}) # prints a 4 digit int e.g. "4521 w/ <class 'int'>"

 # The config.ini file will have the value encrypted similar to: